koheimiya/checkpoint/README.md

 Internally, it depends on `DiskCache`, `cloudpickle` `networkx` and `concurrent.futures`.

 #### Features
-* Decomposing long and complex computation into tasks, i.e., smaller units of work with a acyclic dependency graph.
+* Decomposing long and complex computation into tasks, i.e., smaller units of work with dependencies.
 * Executing them in a distributed way, supporting multithreading, multiprocessing and local containers/clusters.
 * Automatically creating/discarding/reusing caches per task.